South Korea Bucket List – the complete list of things worth doing

 Boseong Tea Plantation and Daehan Dawon Tea Plantation (대한다원) are the most important places you should head to if you want to see how tea is harvested in South Korea.

-Apart from walking through beautiful hills covered with green tea, you will have the chance to learn about tea production, and also taste some local products with green tea flavors.
+In addition to walking through beautiful hills covered with green tea, you will have the chance to learn about tea production and taste some local products with green tea flavors.

 If you prefer to explore the tea plantations on the hills north of Yeosu, a day trip to Boseong from Busan should be considered.